Life inside the shoes of a FC Barcelona star. GGRecon’s exclusive with Ronaky on life at Barcelona and the gruelling RLCS schedule.

 Ronaky: Ever since I was a little kid, FC Barcelona was my club.
 Messi was my idol.
 Being able to play for FC Barcelona Esports is a dream come true, and it really means the world to me.
 This team, this club, we really are more than a club.
 I want to make FC Barcelona the best European team there is, and after that the best team in the world.
 It will require a lot of hard work, time and dedication.
 But I believe that we can do it.
 Força Barça!

-You can catch Ronaky and FC Barcelona competing in the Spring Series qualifiers starting May 9th, which we’ll cover, right here, at GGRecon.
+You can catch Ronaky and FC Barcelona competing in the Rocket League Championship Series Season X, which we will be keeping you up to date with, here at at GGRecon.

 Image via Dreamhack